J Henry Fair: Industrial Scars

-Fair's second book, "Industrial Scars: The Hidden Costs of Consumption" published by Papadakis, brings our attentions to the tragic effects created by human impact on our planet.
-At first, his photographs are mesmerisingly beautiful: taken at bird's eye perspective from a small plane, their shapes, colours and details give them an aesthetic quality that entrance and capture the imagination, yet concern and horror creep in on the realisation of the true reality of the subject.

 On The Edge

 With his project "On The Edge", using again aerial photography, Fair turns his attention to the issue of the impact of climate change on the coastlines, showing how sea-level rise is eating away at coastal communities and landscapes of the US east coast.
 The first publication from the project, Fair's third book, depicts the South Carolina coast.

 Activism

 J Henry Fair participates in numerous environmental efforts around the world, usually with his art, and he is co-founder (with pianist, Hélène Grimaud) of the Wolf Conservation Center (WCC) of South Salem, NY.
 The WCC promotes wolf conservation by teaching about wolves, their relationship to the environment, and the human role in protecting their future.
 To accomplish its mission, WCC holds regular educational programs to discuss wolf conservation, supports wolf reintroduction in federally designated areas that can sustain viable wolf populations, and provides a natural habitat for a few captive wolves where observation of natural behavior is possible.
 WCC is the preeminent facility in the eastern United States for the captive breeding and pre-release of endangered wolf species.

 Fair has collaborated on high-priority issues with environmental organizations such as NRDC, the Rainforest Alliance, Waterkeeper Alliance, and the Open Space Institute.